 Our common stock is listed on the New York Stock Exchange ("NYSE").
 Prior to the transfer to the NYSE in September 2011, OPKO's stock was listed for trading on the NYSE Amex.
-As a result of this transfer, OPKO is now subject to the NYSE's listing standards.
 In August 2013, our common stock also began trading on the Tel-Aviv Stock Exchange.
 Pursuant to the Company's Amended and Restated Bylaws and the Delaware General Corporation Law, our business and affairs are managed under the direction of our Board.
 Directors are kept informed of the Company's business through discussions with management, including our Chief Executive Officer, Chief Financial Officer, and other senior officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.